Sharing my favorite homemade slow cooker maple apple butter recipe today, since you guys have been asking for it all month long.

 Homemade Slow Cooker Maple Apple Butter

-2. Remove the cinnamon stick and then transfer the apples to a blender and puree until smooth.
-Return to the crockpot and cook, uncovered on high for 1-2 hours or until slightly thickened.
+- 1. In the bowl of your instant pot, combine the apples, apple cider, maple syrup, vanilla, cinnamon, nutmeg, cloves, and salt.
+Cover and cook on high pressure for 20 minutes.
+Release the steam.2.
+Remove the cinnamon stick and then transfer the apples to a blender and puree until smooth.
+Return to the instant pot and cook, uncovered on sauté for 15-20 minutes, or until slightly thickened.
 Taste and adjust sweetness level to your liking by adding more maple.
 Cool and store in glass jars in the fridge for up to 1 month.

 Yes, lets!
 No boring Tuesdays around here!